previousnext/expire_cloudfront/README.md

 # Expire CloudFront

 This module is an [Cache Expiration](https://www.drupal.org/project/expire) plugin for AWS CloudWatch.

+**Note** It can take 10-15 minutes to process invalidation requests.
+See the [Invalidation Limits](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#InvalidationLimits) documentation for details.

+> It usually takes 10 to 15 minutes for CloudFront to complete your invalidation request, depending on the number of invalidation paths that you included in the request.

 ## Installation

 This module requires you to have the AWS SDK loaded in your classpath.